Spectra FX Solutions LLP

 When making these disclosures firms must apply the following under MiFIDPRU 8.1.13:

-• Is consistent with the presentation used for previous disclosures periods or otherwise allows readers to comparisons easily; and
+- it is consistent with the presentation used for previous disclosures periods or otherwise allows readers to make comparisons easily; and

 Spectra will publish their annual disclosures on their company website under the designated disclosure page.